 This doesn’t have to be anything formal or expensive — it could simply be a presentation about CPR at your kid’s school, a local event about community functions at the library, or a Bible study at your church.

-If you live in a college town, I’m positive there are ample opportunities to go to different on-campus events and seminars on various topics.
+If you live in a college town, there are likely many opportunities to attend on-campus events and seminars.
 They might even offer community workshops for hands-on experience.

-If you prefer the comfort of your own home, I’m positive you can find a wide range of informative documentaries and biographies on Netflix and Amazon Prime.
+If you prefer the comfort of your own home, you can likely a wide range of informative documentaries and biographies on Netflix and Amazon Prime.
 Dave and I will often flip through the documentary section and see what’s new.
 A few of my favorites are:

 - Inside McDonalds